Black Woman General, Military Healthcare, Telita Crosland,

 Crosland previously made history as the first Black woman to lead the Defense Health Agency, after a lifetime of military accreditation.

-Brown is a Black officer previously discussed and criticized by Hegseth for his support of rapidly evolving diversity initiatives.
+Brown is a Black officer who Hegseth previously discussed and criticized for his support of rapidly evolving diversity initiatives.

-On top of firing of General Charles Q. Brown, Jr. as Chair of the Joint Chiefs of Staff, Hegseth fired Navy Adm.
+In addition to firing Gen. Brown, Jr. as Chair of the Joint Chiefs of Staff, Hegseth fired Navy Adm.
 Lisa Franchetti, the chief of naval operations, and Air Force Gen. James Slife, the vice chief of the Air Force.
-Before Crosland resigned, Hegseth said he was reportedly “requesting nominations” for the jobs of judge advocate general, or JAG, for the Army, Navy, and Air Force in the Pentagon but gave no explicit conduct citations as to why the firing took place.
+Before Crosland resigned, Hegseth said he was reportedly “requesting nominations” for the jobs of judge advocate general, or JAG, for the Army, Navy, and Air Force in the Pentagon but gave no explicit conduct citations as to why the firings took place.

 RELATED CONTENT: Trump’s Firing Of Gen. CQ Brown, Chairman Of The Joint Chiefs Of Staff, Over Racial Justice Advocacy Raises Alarms